whisthq/whist/host-setup/README.md

   - Note that the 32 GB of persistent, EBS storage should be in addition to the built-in 125 GB of ephemeral storage!
 The ephemeral storage will not persist across reboots, so at this moment we do not use it for anything.
   - Note that the EC2 instance type must be **g4** or **g3** for GPU compatibility with our containers and streaming technology.
 We use g4 instances in because they have better performance and cost for our purposes.

-- Add your EC2 instance to the security group **container-tester**, to enable proper networking rules.
-If you decide to set up your EC2 instance in a different AWS region, you will need to add it to the appropriate security group for that region, which may vary per region.

 - Name your instance by making a new tag with key `Name` and value the desired name.
 (We now tag instances because we used to have all sorts of instances burning money for no reason, so we name all instances.)
 If an instance is unnamed, it is liable to be terminated!

+- Add your EC2 instance to the security group **container-tester**, to enable proper networking rules.
+If you decide to set up your EC2 instance in a different AWS region, you will need to add it to the appropriate security group for that region, which may vary per region.

 - Create a new keypair and save the `.pem` file as it is required to SSH into the instance, unless you use AWS Session Manager (AWS' version of SSH, accessible from the AWS console).
 Then, launch the instance.

 - Set the keypair permissions to owner-readonly by running `chmod 400 your-keypair.pem`.

 - SSH/SSM into your instance and install the latest stable version of `Go` via the following ([instructions](https://linuxize.com/post/how-to-install-go-on-ubuntu-20-04/)).
+Because we've upgraded to Go 1.16, you'll have to change the download command to `wget -c https://dl.google.com/go/go1.16.2.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local`

 - If you use Github with SSH, set up a new SSH key and add it to Github ([Github instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))

+- Set up AWS credentials on your dev machine with `aws configure`.
+Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

 - Then, run the following commands (adding the `-o` flag to shell scripts if you want to see output, see the README for each individual repository):